Dual (2022 film): Plot

 While training with Trent at his gym, Sarah spots her clone on the street, watching her, and chases her to a nearby playground.
 There, they talk over their situation before Sarah's Double takes Sarah to a support group for people who survived their duels.
 Afterwards, the two bond and agree to escape across the border to live their lives.
 The next morning, they embark on a hike through a forest.
 During the hike, it becomes clear that Sarah's Double has poisoned Sarah's water.

 Sarah's Double shows up to the duel alone, lying that she is Sarah and stating that the "clone" has fled.
 After an investigation and a court hearing, a judge declares her to be the original Sarah.
 However, Sarah's Double is soon left feeling just as depressed and unfulfilled as the original Sarah, carrying her burdens such as the unfiltered Peter and her doting mother (who both know she is the clone).
-While out driving (which she isn't good at), Sarah's Double hears a voice message from Sarah's mother containing an implicit threat that the truth could be exposed anytime if the new Sarah ceases to bend to her mother's will.
+While out driving, Sarah's Double hears a voice message from Sarah's mother containing an implicit threat that the truth could be exposed anytime if the new Sarah ceases to bend to her mother's will.
 Sarah's Double stops in the middle of a roundabout and cries.